The 2 tools that you need

 by Gary Foreman

-What are good resources for debt reduction for single people?
+What are good debt reduction strategies for single people?

 There are really two different tools you can use to reduce your debt.
 The first involves managing the debt you already have.
 The second is to find ways to reduce your expenses and pay off the existing debt.